wpstudio/php-leaf/README.md

 I plan to expand upon the end points of the API.
 Right now accounts and movement of coins is working.

+*Notes:* You can follow along (and suggest... please do) which API endpoints I work on next.
+Head to the [issues area](https://github.com/wpstudio/php-leaf/issues) to contribute or to see what upcoming endpoints will be added to this api.

 ## Requirements